Almost coherent modules and almost coherent sheaves: Introduction

-where $\X_0$ is the mod-$p$ fiber of $\X$ and $X^\diam_v$ is the $v$-site of the associated diamond (see Appendix~\ref{section:v-topology}) and $\O_{X^\diam}^+$ its integral ``untilted'' structure sheaf (see Definition~\ref{defn:v-structure-sheaf}).
+where $\X_0$ is the mod-$p$ fiber of $\X$, $X^\diam_v$ is the $v$-site of the associated diamond (see Appendix~\ref{section:v-topology}), and $\O_{X^\diam}^+$ is its integral ``untilted'' structure sheaf (see Definition~\ref{defn:v-structure-sheaf}).

-The main goal of Section~\ref{section:almost-coherent-nearby-cycles} is to show that certain nearby cycles sheaves produce examples of almost coherent sheaves.
-More precisely, we show that, for any $\O_{X^\diam}^+/p$-vector bundle $\cal{E}$ (see Definition~\ref{defn:small-mod-p}), the complex $\bf{R}\nu_*\cal{E}$ has quasi-coherent and almost coherent cohomology sheaves.
+The main goal of Section~\ref{section:almost-coherent-nearby-cycles} is to show that the nearby cycles functor $\bf{R}\nu_*$ sends some class of $\O_{X^\diam}^+/p$-sheaves to complexes of almost coherent $\O_{\X_0}$-modules.
+More precisely, we show that, for any $\O_{X^\diam}^+/p$-vector bundle $\cal{E}$, the complex $\bf{R}\nu_*\cal{E}$ has quasi-coherent and almost coherent cohomology sheaves.
 We also give a bound on its almost cohomological dimension.